 Notting Hill is a hub for fashionable places to eat in London.
 The Notting Hill restaurant scene has a variety of options for every taste.

 The Ledbury is one of many Michelin-starred restaurants in London.
 Find exquisite English cuisine at nearby Hereford Road.

 For more international flavours, head to the buzzing pan-Asian tapas restaurant, E&O. Stop at Valentina Fine Foods for a spot of artisan charcuterie or book a table at Essenza for a hearty Italian meal.

 Seek out Electric Diner for doughnuts and coffee.
 Farm Girl and Biscuiteers are worth a visit for their delicious Instagram-famous lattes, cakes and cool interiors.

 Uncover some of the best London bars and pubs around Notting Hill.
 For a quiet pint in the area, head to traditional pubs such as The Hillgate, The Cow, The Ladbroke Arms and the Cock & Bottle.
 The Elgin is also a popular pub which puts on a diverse mix of live music throughout the week.

 If you're searching for something more glamorous, sashay your way to Beach Blanket Babylon, where you'll find some seriously tasty cocktails.
 At Trailer Happiness, head down the stairs to discover a retro Californian hideaway.
 For the best Notting Hill club, get down at Notting Hill Arts Club.

 Accommodation in Notting Hill

 For a boutique hotel in Notting Hill, book at the London House Hotel or Garden Court Hotel.
 If you need a bit more space, try the Grand Plaza Serviced Apartments.
-For a peaceful sleep in a quiet garden square, stay at the Shaftesbury Premier London Notting Hill.
+For a peaceful sleep in a quiet garden square, stay at The Premier Notting Hill.